 Being a member at one time of the local SES in this region, I knew there had been many a bushwalker injured or lost on the slopes of Mt Barney.
 The mountain is known for rapid weather changes, resulting in people becoming disoriented or losing the faint trail.

 It is also not a walk in the park.
-There’s a couple of routes, but all are strenuous, steep climbs ascending over 1000 metres.
+There’s a couple of routes, but all are strenuous, steep climbs ascending over 1000m.
 You must be fit, an experienced hiker, and have reasonable navigational skills.

 With all this in mind, it was with some trepidation that I planned to hike Mt Barney.
 I started to get conditioned by hiking nearby mountains — Maroon, Greville and Cougal.
 All the while, I was trying to find someone of equal fitness that was prepared to take on the slopes of Mt Barney because I didn’t want to be up there alone.

 Make sure you get an early start because you do not want to miss some of these boulder viewpoints at sunrise.

 By the time a perfect Saturday of clear sunny skies and mid-20s rolled around, I’d managed to find a friend to tag along who had summitted Barney once before, and off we set for my very first time hiking Mt Barney.

 We drove into the Yellow Pinch car park at 5:00am, the skies still dark and bright with stars.
 Only one other vehicle was in the carpark.